star-ailab/star-ailab.github.io/_pages/home.md

 permalink: /
 ---

-Secure, Trustworthy, and Reliable (&#9733;AI) Lab focuses on cutting-edge research to make the online space safer.
+Star-AI (&#9733;AI) Lab focuses on cutting-edge research to make the online space safer.

 To this end, we develop novel methods in three key areas: AI-enabled cybersecurity, security of AI, and Privacy of AI.